neroniaky/angular-token/README.md

 ## Multiple User Types
 An array of `UserType` can be passed in `Angular2TokenOptions` during `init()`.
 The user type is selected during sign in and persists until sign out.
-`.currentUser` returns the currently logged in user.
+`.currentUserType` returns the currently logged in user.

 #### Example:
 ```javascript